cs4804-24c/a2-DataVis-5Ways/README.md

 From here on out it is my work

 This visualization was easy to create.
-The only slightly annoying thing about it is that Altair is designed to work with notebook type IDEs, so it works well with JupyterNotebook. but not Spyder (which is my default preference).
+The only slightly annoying thing about it is that Altair is designed to work with notebook type IDEs, so it works well with JupyterNotebook, but not Spyder (which is my default preference).
+The package automatically added the tick marks, though I did have to scale the axis myself.
 I can see myself using this in the future due to the ease of use and my existing familiarity with python code.
 That being said I haven't explored the limitations of this yet.
 I suspect Altair may have trouble producing more bespoke visualizations, though I don't know that for certain.

 ![altair_viz_1](https://github.com/Termite1/a2-DataVis-5Ways/assets/67423556/5ed447c1-211e-4dcb-b13b-3e606d63e3cd)